 DG Investors Have Opportunity to Lead Dollar General Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-14, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dollar General Corporation ("Dollar General" or the "Company") (NYSE: DG).
+LOS ANGELES, Dec.
+21, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dollar General Corporation ("Dollar General" or the "Company") (NYSE: DG).

 Class Period: February 23, 2023 – August 31, 2023